haideralp/Cloud/README.md

   3. Run **npm start** to start the app.

-AWS
-ease of use
-flexibiliyu
-cost effectiveness
-Robustness (Speed)

 # AWS - Guidlines & Concepts

 *  AWS resources are hosted in multiple locations world-wide.
 These locations are composed of AWS Regions, Availability Zones, and Local Zones.
 Each AWS Region is a separate geographic area.
 Each AWS Region has multiple, isolated locations known as Availability Zones.